JeK566787/test-task-followers/README-1.md

 Hi!
 We are students of the group named **'Quintet'** of GоIT academy.
 We graduated from **JavaScript** course and consolidated our received knowledge in practice developing this graduation project.
-The project created by... .
+The project created by Yuliia Dikun, Evgeniy Pavlichenko, Oleksandr Kryvoniuk, Vitalii Bilobrov, Andriy Savych.
 Designers prepared for us 3 Versions of **team project layouts** - mobile, tablet, desktop.
 GoIT academy prepared technical tasks.

 **Tasks:**